-The City of Maryville Police Department will offer the nationally recognized Rape Aggression Defense (RAD) course free of charge Dec.
-13, 14 and 15.
-The three-day, 12-hour course is part of the police department’s Community Policing program to citizens.
-This class will also include accommodations for the hearing impaired.
+The City of Maryville Police Department will offer the nationally recognized Rape Aggression Defense (RAD) course free of charge June 19, 20 and 21.
+The three-day, 12-hour course is part of the Police Department’s Community Policing program to citizens.

 The objective of the course is to develop and enhance options of self-defense to a woman who is attacked.
 The class will be hosted by the Maryville Police Department and taught by certified RAD instructors.